A Tutorial on Meta-Reinforcement Learning: Parameterized Policy Gradient Methods

-\paragraph{Adapted base network parameters} Instead of adapting a single initialization, several PPG methods learn a full distribution over initial policy parameters, $p(\phi_0)$ \citep{yoon2018bayesian,gupta2018meta,Wang2020Bayesian,zou2020gradientem,ghadirzadeh2021bayesian}.
+\paragraph{Adapted policy parameters} PPG algorithms commonly meta-learn an initialization, and then adapt that initialization in the inner-loop.
+Instead of adapting a single initialization, several PPG methods learn a full distribution over initial policy parameters, $p(\phi_0)$ \citep{yoon2018bayesian,gupta2018meta,Wang2020Bayesian,zou2020gradientem,ghadirzadeh2021bayesian}.
 This distribution allows for modeling uncertainty over policies.
 The distribution over initial parameters can be represented with a finite number of discrete particles \citep{yoon2018bayesian}, or with a Gaussian approximation fit via variational inference \citep{gupta2018meta,ghadirzadeh2021bayesian}.
 Moreover, the distribution itself can be updated in the inner-loop, to obtain a posterior over (a subset of) model parameters \citep{yoon2018bayesian,gupta2018meta}.
 The updated distribution may be useful both for modeling uncertainty \citep{yoon2018bayesian}, and for temporally extended exploration, if policy parameters are resampled periodically \citep{gupta2018meta}.

 Alternately, some PPG methods adapt far fewer parameters in the inner-loop.
 Instead of adapting all policy parameters, they adapt a subset \citep{zintgraf2019fast,raghu2020rapid}.
 For example, one method adapts only the weights and biases of the last layer of the policy \citep{raghu2020rapid}, while leaving the rest of the parameters constant throughout the inner-loop.
 Another method adapts only a vector, called the \textit{context vector}, on which the policy is conditioned \citep{zintgraf2019fast}.
 In this case, the input to the policy itself parameterizes the range of possible behavior.
 We write the policy as $\pi_\theta(a|s,\phi)$, where $\phi$ is the adapted context vector.
 The weights and biases of the policy, as well as the initial context vector, constitute the meta-parameters that are constant in the inner-loop.
-We visualize the use of a context vector in Figure \ref{fig:context_vector}.
-One benefit of adapting a subset of parameters in the inner-loop is that it may mitigate overfitting in the inner-loop, for task distributions where only a small amount of adaption is needed \citep{zintgraf2019fast}.
+We visualize the use of a context vector in Figure~\ref{fig:context_vector}.